keptn-sandbox/slackbot-service/README.md

 1. Go back to your browser if you still have Slack app open or navigate to the [Slack app overview](https://api.slack.com/apps/) and select the Slack app that we created earlier.

 1. Click on **Interactivity & Shortcuts** and activate the toggle.
-Add a **Request URL** add the URL of the public enpoint appended with `hanlder` for your Slackbot service.
+Add a **Request URL** add the URL of the public enpoint appended with `handler` for your Slackbot service.
 Example: `http://34.67.190.1/handler`

     ![](./images/add-interactivity.png)